Paleo Banana Nut Bread

 Tips and tricks for the best banana nut bread

-What type of Bananas?- You want your bananas to be extra ripe.
+What type of Bananas should I use?
+You want your bananas to be extra ripe.
 Brown, spotted, ugly…that’s what you’re looking for.
 The riper the banana the sweeter your banana bread will be, because the starch in the banana has converted to sugars.
 Personally I have found ripe and frozen bananas, then thawed make the best banana bread, so if you have extra bananas that you’re not ready to use just toss them in the freezer and use them for banana bread when you are ready.

 Mashing Banana hack- One Trick I learned to make mashing bananas easier, is to mash them inside the banana peel.
 Before you peel your banana open, just start squeezing the banana inside its peel essentially mashing it.
 Then peel it open and plop it into your bowl.
 You may need to mash a few larger pieces, but it takes out the brunt of the work for you by using this hack.